thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 <b>Highlight 2: See you on Sunday, 6:30 a.m. at the <i>Location</i> for a 5 KM run!</b>
 <br>
 We have continued our Sunday morning run for the past two weeks.
 Touch wood!
-I'm genuinely excited to continue this ritual for weeks/months/years (pick as per your choice).
+I'm genuinely excited to continue this ritual for weeks/months/years (pick as per your choice) to come.
 I can now, apparently, run 3.5 km continuously!
 That's an improvement over my previous best record of 2 km non-stop.
 That's something, isn't it?
 Hopefully, I'll soon increase it to 5 km! <i>Fingers crossed.</i>
 Of course, I can't take the credit all by myself.
 It really helps to have people running in front/beside you while you are carefully gauging your breath to estimate how long you can sustain.
 You generally end up doing better than what you had in mind.
-And that's honestly one of the Best.
+And that's honestly one of the <i>Best.
 Feelings.
-Ever!
+Ever!</i>

 <b>Highlight 3: Apparently, I can paint (a bit)</b>
 <br>